The Peculiar Institution

 Insurrection at Harpers Ferry

 Abolitionist John Brown supported violent action against the South to end slavery and played a major role in starting the Civil War.
 After the Pottawatomie Massacre, Brown returned to the North and plotted a far more threatening act.
 In October 1859, he and 19 supporters, armed with “Beecher’s Bibles,” led a raid on the federal armory and arsenal at Harpers Ferry, Virginia, in an effort to capture and confiscate the arms located there, distribute them among local slaves and begin armed insurrection.
 A small force of U.S. Marines, led by Col. Robert E. Lee, put down the uprising.
-There were casualties on both sides; seven people were killed and at least 10 more were injured before Brown and seven of his remaining men were captured.
-On October 27, Brown was tried for treason against the state of Virginia, convicted and hanged in Charles Town on December 2.
-In the five weeks before his execution, Brown entertained the press in his jail cell, turned the episode into a media circus, gained maximum publicity for his cause and further heightening regional tensions.
+There were casualties on both sides; seven people were killed, and at least ten more were injured before Brown and seven of his remaining men were captured.
+On October 27, Brown was tried for treason against the state of Virginia, convicted, and hanged in Charles Town on December 2.
+In the five weeks before his execution, Brown entertained the press in his jail cell, turned the episode into a media circus, gained maximum publicity for his cause, and further heightened regional tensions.